(meals key: B = breakfast; L = lunch; D = dinner)

-A beautiful ride on rural roads through villages, along rivers and past fields of crops lies ahead as we begin the day with a pleasant down hill right from the hotel door.
-There is of course a challenge as well, this time in the shape of a cheeky little ten kilometre ascent.
+A beautiful ride on rural roads through villages, along rivers, and past fields of crops lies ahead as we begin the day with a pleasant downhill right from the hotel door.
+There is, of course, a challenge as well, this time in the shape of a cheeky little ten-kilometre ascent.
 We roll into Sanjiang town in time for lunch and from here alas there is no avoiding a busier main road.
-And so, after careful considerations we have deemed it prudent to transfer the remainder of the day in our support vehicle where a nice comfortable hotel awaits us.
+And so, after careful consideration, we have deemed it prudent to transfer the remainder of the day in our support vehicle where a nice comfortable hotel awaits us.

 DAY 10: Xiaozhai Rice Terraces

 Fifteen kilometres from town we turn onto a smaller road and begin the dramatic climb to Xiaozhai.
-Ten kilometres of gentle uphill and undulations along a scenic valley lead us to the winding and satisfying ten kilometre climb to our rural retreat in time for lunch.
-Our resort is set amidst an exquisite mountain scene ideal for relaxing with a coffee and book, or enjoying convivial company and a cold beer.
-But before relaxing a post prandial stroll amidst the stunning scenery should be considered mandatory, with such beauty as Yulan lake and the stunning Dragons Back rice terraces so nearby.
+Ten kilometres of gentle uphill and undulations along a scenic valley lead us to the winding and satisfying ten-kilometre climb to our rural retreat in time for lunch.
+Our resort is set amidst an exquisite mountain scene ideal for relaxing with a coffee and book or enjoying the convivial company and a cold beer.
+But before relaxing a postprandial stroll amidst the stunning scenery should be considered mandatory, with such beauty as Yulan lake and the stunning Dragons Back rice terraces so nearby.

 DAY 11: Guilin

-Following lunch we expolore a rural China seldom seen by Western tourists.
-Following small tracks and trails, concrete paths, and rural byways we weave a route past vines of passion fruit and vegetable plots throu small rural communities where men play mahjong in little wayside cafés.
+Following lunch, we explore a rural China seldom seen by Western tourists.
+Following small tracks and trails, concrete paths, and rural byways we weave a route past vines of passion fruit and vegetable plots through small rural communities where men play mahjong in little wayside cafés.

 We reemerge onto the main road where ahead lies a network of hectic highways leading into Guilin, the capital of Guangxi province.
 Not wishing to spoil what until now has been a fine day of rural riding we will now transfer the final 30 kilometres into town where a fine hotel awaits.